How to Prepare Artwork for Samsung’s The Frame TV

 With 'Scale proportionally' checked, the height should automatically adjust to maintain the aspect ratio.
 In our example the height will adjust to 2691 pixels, offering ample space for cropping later.

-Experiment with different resampling algorithms like Bilinear or Lanczos, if available.
-However, Pixelmator Pro's default ‘Super Resolution’ often provides a satisfactory balance of clarity and detail.
+Pixelmator Pro's default 'Super Resolution' algorithm often provides a good balance of clarity and detail.

 4. Refining the Resized Image